sunhuanji/PokemonDex/README.md

 # PokemonDex
-An App to search and check information of pokemons
+An App to search and check detail information of pokemons
 ## Libraries
   - SwiftyJSON
   - Alamofire